wavila88/front-operations-north/README.md

 ## Requirements complete an important details.

-* **Atomation test:** It's using cypress, to make the full behavior [link](https://github.com/wavila88/front-operations-north/blob/main/cypress/e2e/loginLogout.cy.ts)
+* **Atomation test:** It's using cypress, to simulate the full behavior [link](https://github.com/wavila88/front-operations-north/blob/main/cypress/e2e/loginLogout.cy.ts)

 * **Infraestructure:**
-* It is using a [Dockerfile](https://github.com/wavila88/TrueNorthBack/blob/master/Dockerfile) to create and image and deploy it into ECR.
+* It is using a [Dockerfile](https://github.com/wavila88/front-operations-north/blob/main/Dockerfile) to create and image and deploy it into Heroku Container.

+* **UI views:** This have all requirements:
+  Login.
+  logout in all screens.
+  DataTable.
+  Pagination.
+  Page Number and per-page option.
+  FilterSearch.
+  Delete button